Local dance studios follow COVID-19 protocols in order to perform

 “It’s always going to be alive.
 No one is ever going to be like I’m going to forget about dance and music, and the movement or how it makes you feel watching it or doing it,” Haynes said.

-Moore says there have been no reported cases throughout the pandemic; they plan to continue to follow all guidelines until the end.
+Moore said there have been no reported cases throughout the pandemic; they plan to continue to follow all guidelines until the end.

 LATEST HEADLINES